wei933703/ml-project-img-data-gen/README.md

 - CLIP (model = `openai/clip-vit-large-patch14`)
 - HPS (version = `v2.1`)

-The result is saved in `./scores.csv`.
+The result is saved in `./scores/normal.csv` and `./scores/modified.csv`.

 ## Show all scores